Samleo8/mongo-icp-test/README.md

 ![Service configuration](screenshots/setup4.png)

 6. Click **Install** and you should be done!
 You can now click on the *View Helm Release* button to view your release.
-Alternatively see [Managin your MongoDB Service](#managing-your-mongodb-service).
+Alternatively see [Managing your MongoDB Service](#managing-your-mongodb-service).

 ### Command Line
 *Sorry, I haven't figured this out yet; I keep getting weird errors.*